okken/talks/presentation.md

 I've tried to get them to change it.
 They don't want to.
 I've gotten over it.
+???
+* We're going to use parametrization to write more test cases with fewer test functions.
+* This also makes tests easier to maintain.
+* pytest uses the UK spelling of parametrize.
+* No e between the t and the r.
 ---

 # Something to Test